 Pastor Kleinschmidt lives in Dyer with his wife Meghan and their son Judah.
 In his spare time he likes to destroy parts of his house and then rebuild them, play post-apocalyptic games, and refinish old furniture.
 He hopes to enjoy a long, fruitful ministry serving the people of God at Redeemer and in the surrounding communities.

-Addison is the 33rd Vicar of Redeemer Lutheran Church.
+Grant Tapken is the 34th Vicar of Redeemer Lutheran Church.

-Redeemer sends our prayers and wishes Godspeed to our 2021-2022 Vicar Christian Mundorf, as he continues his education at Concordia Theological Seminary in Fort Wayne.
+Redeemer sends our prayers and wishes Godspeed to our 2021-2022 Vicar Christian Mundorf, as he pursues his Master of Sacred Theology degree at Concordia Theological Seminary in Fort Wayne.